WaterLily-jl/ParametricBodies.jl/README.md

 locate(x::SVector{2},t) = atan(x[2],x[1])-t
 spinning_body = ParametricBody(curve,locate)
 ```
-If you are using a `HashedLocator` for a dynamic curve you will need to call `update!(body,t)` frequently (probably every time step of the simulation) so that the initial guess of the locator can be updated as the body moves.
+If you are using a `HashedLocator` for a dynamic curve you will need to call `update!(body,t)` frequently (probably every time step of the simulation) so that the initial guess of the locator reflects the correct position of the body.

 We supply a special function `DynamicNurbsBody` for dynamics NURBS which defines a second spline for the velocity.
 This function also requires calling `update!(body,...)`, but in this case, the control points for both the position and velocity are updated.
 Here's an example
 ```